isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/school-of-science-and-technology-singapore-morse-code.md

 ![anything](/images/in-schools/digital-maker/lesson-plans/generic-lesson-plan.jpg)

-Students have to decipher a morse code to help the police apprehend a prisoner who has escaped from the prison!
+Students have to decipher a morse code to help the police apprehend a prisoner who has escaped from prison!

 Download the lesson plan [here](/files/lesson-plans/secondary-schools/design-and-technology/Morse Code.pptx)